Evidence Level

 37 children with ASD.

 Open-label improvements in adaptive behaviors, communication, social interaction, and GI symptoms.
-CRITICAL CAVEAT: open-label, no placebo control; subsequent placebo-controlled trials less robust.
+Critical caveat: open-label, no placebo control; subsequent placebo-controlled trials less robust.
 Theoretical mechanism (neuroinflammation reduction) has gained interest.

 2